TwilioDevEd/wagtail-linkchecker/README.rst

 ===============

 A tool/plugin to assist with finding broken links on your wagtail site.
-This tool works asynchronously using celery.
+This tool works asynchronously using django-rq.

 Installing
 ==========